 R SOC 800 Master's-Level Thesis Research Fall or spring.
-Credit TBA.
+Credit to be arranged.
 Prerequisite: permission of instructor.
 S-U grades optional.
 Graduate faculty.
 For students admitted specifically to a Master's program.

-R SOC 872 Development Sociology

-Limited to master's and doctoral degree candidates with permission of the graduate field member concerned.
+R SOC 872 Development Sociology Limited to master's and doctoral degree candidates with permission of the graduate field member concerned.
 S-U grades optional.
 Graduate faculty.

-R SOC 900 Graduate-Level Thesis Research

-Fall or spring.
-Credit TBA.
+R SOC 900 Graduate-Level Thesis Research Fall or spring.
+Credit to be arranged.
 Prerequisite: permission of instructor.
 S-U grades optional.
 Graduate faculty.
 For students in a Ph.D. program only before the "A" exam has been passed.

-R SOC 901 Doctoral-Level Thesis Research

-Fall or spring.
-Credit TBA.
+R SOC 901 Doctoral-Level Thesis Research Fall or spring.
+Credit to be arranged.
 Prerequisite: permission of instructor.
 S-U grades optional.
 Graduate faculty.
 For students admitted to candidacy after the "A" exam has been passed.

-114

 Related Courses in Other Departments

 (Others may be added)

 Population Dynamics (SOC 205)

 Gender Relations, Gender Ideologies, and Social Change (WMNS 524)

 Summer Session Courses

 Introduction to Sociology (6-week session)

-Environment and Society (3-week session)
+Environment and Society (3-week session).

-Sociology of Health and Human Behavior (3-week session)

-Soil, Crop, and Atmospheric Sciences (SCAS) courses are located in the Departments of Crop and Soil Sciences (CSS) and Earth and Atmospheric Sciences (EAS) section of this catalog.

-VEGETABLE CROPS

-See Horticulture.